 Cherán

-Cherán is an indigenous Purépecha town located in Michoacán state in Mexico.
-It's the only town in Mexico that has succeeded in completely expelling the cartels, the political parties, and the state security forces from its territory after a huge uprising mainly led by women in 2011.
-Since then, they have autonomously governed and protected themselves, and critically, they have taken back the vast forest that the cartels had been logging illegally to exploit the natural resources of the town.
+Cherán is an Indigenous Purépecha town in the state of Michoacán, Mexico.
+It is the only town in the country that has successfully expelled drug cartels, political parties, and state security forces from its territory following a major uprising, led primarily by women, in 2011.
+Since then, the community has governed and protected itself autonomously and, crucially, reclaimed the vast forest that cartels had been illegally logging to exploit the town’s natural resources.

-Before Cherán’s reforestation efforts began, criminal groups had logged almost 20,000 of the town’s approximately 30,000 acres of forest.
-A decade later, the forest, made up of oaks, pines and other species, has been significantly restored.
-According to local officials, since the start of the reforestation program over 17,000 acres have been reforested, meaning Cherán has all but finished healing the damage left by years of illegal logging.
+Before Cherán’s reforestation efforts began, criminal groups had destroyed nearly 20,000 of the town’s roughly 30,000 acres of forest.
+A decade later, the forest—comprising oaks, pines, and other native species—has been significantly restored.
+According to local officials, more than 17,000 acres have been reforested since the program began, meaning Cherán has nearly completed the recovery from years of illegal logging.